Below are a selection of questions that are commonly asked:

 I discourage doing more than one image in the same drawing as I feel the art suffers because of it.
 It is very difficult to get a really good composition from two separate images unless the lighting is the same and they are taken from exactly the same angle.
 Often, simply drawing the images together gives a disjointed look and not like a true composition.
 I feel it is better to portray the pets in two separate drawings, frame them the same and hang them side by side.
 If you really really want two pets drawn together and you think your photographs are good, please email me them and I will have a look.
-Please be prepared for a negative answer though, I am a bit of a perfectionist when it comes to art.
+Please be prepared for a negative answer though, I am a bit of a perfectionist!

 Do the drawings come framed?

 No they are unframed.
 The range of ways you can frame your drawing are numerous, it is a matter of personal taste and style so I feel best left to the individual.

 Do you only do cat and dog portraits?

 No, I can do any animal you would like.

 I generally don’t, I prefer to do head and shoulder portraits as it allows me to add a lot of detail to the face and capture the expression.
 Cats however do sometimes look good drawn as full body portraits, especially if they are in a cute pose.